-Precompiled wheels exist for Windows 10 and versions of Python from 3.6 to 3.8.
-No special dependencies are required.
+Precompiled wheels exist for Windows 10, Linux, and MacOS for Python versions 3.6 to 3.9.
+No special dependencies are required, but it is assumed that either TensorFlow \geq 2.2 and PyTorch \geq 1.6 has already been installed.